Impaired Driver Training

 3. Drug Recognition Expert Field Certification (Approximately 40-60 hours)

-Once trained and certified, DREs become highly effective officers skilled in the detection and identificatin of persons impaired by alcohol and/or drugs.
-DREs are trained to conduct a systematic and standardized 12-step evaluation consisting of physical, mental and medical components.
+Once trained and certified, DREs become highly effective officers skilled in the detection and identification of persons impaired by alcohol and/or drugs.
+DREs are trained to conduct a systematic and standardized 12-step evaluation consisting of physical, mental, medical, and sample collection components.

 The Standardized Field Sobriety Test (SFST) training is a foundational DUI program designed to assist law enforcement participants with a basic understanding of impaired driver recognition.
-Through classroom and practical learning environments, the law enforcement participants learn to recognize and describe driving behaviors as well as other indicators of impairment most often exhibited by impaired drivers by means of administering the SFSTs.
-Over the course of three days, the law enforcement participants receive 24 hours of training in DUI detection, administration of the SFSTs including Horizontal Gaze Nystagmus (HGN), description and documentation of the SFSTs and overall understanding of the related legal environment.
+Through classroom and practical learning environments, the law enforcement participants learn to recognize and describe driving behaviors as well as other indicators of impairment most often exhibited by impaired drivers.
+Over the course of three days, the law enforcement participants receive 24 hours of training in DUI detection, administration of the SFSTs including Horizontal Gaze Nystagmus (HGN), description and documentation of the SFSTs, and overall understanding of the related legal environment.

 Governor's Office of Highway Safety